doctorfree/astronvim_v4/README.md

 -- use rg instead of grep
 conf.grepprg = "rg --hidden --vimgrep --smart-case --"

+-- Show diagnostics, can be one of "none", "icons", "popup".
+Default is "popup" --   "none":  diagnostics are disabled but still underlined --   "icons": only an icon will show, use ',de' to see the diagnostic --   "popup": an icon will show and a popup with the diagnostic will appear conf.show_diagnostics = "popup"

 -- treesitter parsers to be installed conf.treesitter_ensure_installed = {